Code-Institute-Submissions/ElJefe111944-MS2/README.md

 __Existing Features__

 * *Navigation dropdown* – Situated at the top-right of each page of the website the navigation menu represented as a burger icon allows the user to access the pages most relevant to their needs with ease as well as providing an overview of the content available to the user on the other pages of the website.
 All the user has to do is to click on the links displayed in the navigation dropdown to browse the page of interest on the website.

-* *Language dropdown options* – The Language dropdown options located in the top left throughout the website.
-This allows the user to view the website content in either English or German.
-All information throughout the entire website is provide in both languages and can easily be selected in all screen sizes by the dropdown.
-The user selects the dropdown bar labelled with the current language and is presented with the two language options.
-Once they have clicked on the language desired the current page will reload with all text in the relevant language.

 * *Image Modal/Fluid image pop up* – Situated in the centre of the landing is a row of images.
 The three images provide the user with an insight into the different sofas available.
 When the user hovers over one of the images the image zooms in enabling the user to see the couch in more detail.
 The user can also click on one of the three images activating the image modal.
 The image modal provides a full screen view of the sofa of interest as well as information for the user to read.